outaagunga/documentation/strategy-forex.md

 * add an alert to this script so i get notification when signal occurs."

 **On/Off switch:**
-* add on/ off switch on RSI, MACD and Trend Filter so that i can toggle them on/ off."
+* add on/ off switch on `filters` so that i can toggle them on/ off."

 ---
 **Support Resistance Channels- by LonesomeTheBlue**